jeffreybarry/data-science-portfolios/course-overview.md

 Due before the end of finals week.

 You are responsible, by the end of term, of ensuring that the DS portfolio requirements (at least 3 projects) are uploaded to Canvas.
 If you have been completing the assignments as scheduled, you should already have the necessary content for your portfolio by the end of the term.
 Even if you have a website for your portfolio, you are still required to upload the projects to Canvas.

+## Tips on Structure of Portfolio

+A web portfolio is entirely optional.
+However, you must submit your portfolio as a set of files via Canvas.
+(Further details on upload instructions will be provided in class.)
+Even if you have a web portfolio, you must also submit the "print" portfolio as files.